Our fantastic Prefect team for this year are:

 Mr Cotton here to tell you what being a Prefect is all about!
-In year 7, we welcome you to apply to become a prefect.
-The successful applicants will then fill a variety of roles around school.
+At the start of year 7, each class teacher selects three pupils from their class, that has been displaying the Living and Learning Values we promote in school, to join our Prefect team.
 Prefects aim to be helpers for the staff and offer a role model for other pupils.

 As Prefects we….